eaglebush/WebCSV/index.md

 The currently supported column types are `string`, `int`, `bool`, `decimal`, `date` and `datetime`.

 - For `string`s, a length can be defined inside a parenthesis to indicate a limit on the length of the text that a column could handle.
-The length could be omitted.
-The length will be defaulted to the 4000 bytes.
+If the length is omitted, the length will be set to 4000 bytes.
 - For `decimal`, the precision and scale should be defined with two values inside a parenthesis separated by a comma.
 - For `bool`, `int`, `date` and `datetime`, no further attributes are required.